 Other non-flatbed scanners may come with what is called an ADF or automatic document feeder, where a stack of pictures or documents can be scanned as a batch.
 Scanning a multipage document into a PDF (Portable Document File) is best accomplished with this type of scanner.
 This is also a much quicker method of scanning individual photos to digital images, as these types of scanners can scan up to 50 images/minute.
 Double sided documents can also be quickly scanned as well.

 Slide Scanners offer a good way to get your old slides into a digital format.
 The slides, typically mounted in a tray, are easily scanned into the computer.
 There are some flatbed scanners that can also scan slides.

 We all have some photos that can use some "tweaking" to bring out better detail.
 Learn how to do some basic photo editing using Pixlr.com, a free online photo editor that has many Photoshop type tools.
 (You may need to install Adobe Flash to use this editor).
 I have a photo tutorial using 4 old photographs that we will use as samples to edit.
 You can follow along with the tutorial, or even better, come to our hands on photo editing classes here at the library.
 We will cover tools such as the Free Transform, Clone, Healing Brush, Cropping, Color Balance, Brightness/Contrast, Levels, Free Distort and both the "Burn" and "Dodge" brushes.

 There are a FEW basic photo editing tools that you can learn to use to manage 95% of your pictures.
 It's amazing how a really poor picture can be improved with a little skills practice and a basic photo editing toolbox to help you.

-#3) Open up the tutorial by clicking by clicking below.
+#3) Open up the tutorial by clicking by clicking on the blue button to the right.
 The tutorial focuses on two of the photos.
 Use the other two photos you downloaded to practice those same skills on.